How to write a solid pentest RFP: A guide for procurement

 Sourcing potential bidders for your pentest RFP

-Evaluating candidate companies: Qualifications, reputation and expertise
+Evaluating potential companies: Qualifications, reputation and expertise

 • Track record and past projects: Request detailed case studies of their past projects.
 This can provide insight into their testing methodologies, the depth of their assessments, and the types of vulnerabilities they’ve uncovered in the past.